matejsemancik/meridian-sdk-multiprocess-bug/README.md

 ### Repro steps

 In this sample project, the `SecondaryActivity` is configured to be launched in non-default process.
+The app is configured to observe simulated location from Meridian Editor.

 1. Launch the app -> App opens `MainActivity` in default process.
 2. Optional: Start observing location in this Activity -> No crash happens.